 Colorado’s southern neighbor, New Mexico, has been struggling to move past marijuana prohibition for a number of years.
-First passing medical marijuana laws in 2007, the state has since expanded the program to better accommodate dispensaries and product innovations, more licenses, and more patients.
+First passing medical marijuana laws in 2007, the state has since expanded the program to better accommodate dispensaries and product innovations, more licenses, and more medical consumers.

 Patient Population and Potential

-The most current patient record shows over 42,000 active patients in the New Mexico’s medical marijuana program, just around 2% of the total state population.
+The most current medical consumer record shows over 42,000 active cardholders in the New Mexico’s medical marijuana program, just around 2% of the total state population.
 In Colorado, a 2016 report showed 12.5% of the state population or one in eight people, use marijuana frequently post-legalization – only slightly up from the last decade.
-While regional culture can certainly impact overall marijuana use by state residents, using the 12.5% factor seen in Colorado before and after legalization would suggest roughly 260,000 of the 2.08 million residents would purchase marijuana frequently, in addition to the 42,000 medical marijuana patients.
+While regional culture can certainly impact overall marijuana use by state residents, using the 12.5% factor seen in Colorado before and after legalization would suggest roughly 260,000 of the 2.08 million residents would purchase marijuana frequently, in addition to the 42,000 medical marijuana consumers.

 After checking the menu of three separate New Mexico medical marijuana dispensaries – High Desert Relief, The Verdes Foundation, and PurLife – it would seem the average price per gram is $10, per 1/8th is $30.
 If we estimate ‘frequent use’ represents a 1/8th per week for a total of a ½ oz per month, this would suggest an additional $31.2 million in marijuana sales per month or around $375 million annually.
 And this is on top of the medical marijuana market.
 However, this estimate fails to consider concentrate, edible, and topical marijuana products, tourism to the state, and potential tax or regulatory structures which could inflate prices in the recreational market.

 2017: Legalization Attempts in New Mexico All Failed